RADSuite/RADexplorer/README.md

 ## Installation

+RADexplorer is written and run in R. If you do not already have R downloaded, you can download it here, along with RStudio, the IDE most commonly used for coding R: https://posit.co/downloads/

 RADx is installed directly from GitHub.
 All dependencies are handled automatically.
 Run the following commands in your R or RStudio console: